Kegbot/kegboard-particle/README.md

 ### TCP Interface

-The firmware runs a TCP server on port `8321` where meter readings are published.
+The firmware runs a TCP server on port `8321` where meter readings and RFID present and RFID removed events are published.
 A single client at a time can connect to this port.

 Example:

 ```
 $ telnet 192.168.1.7 8321
 info: kegboard-particle device_id=1234abcd1234abcd00001111 version=0.1.0
+kb-status: rfidp.token=F1E2D3C4 rfidp.status=present rfidp.ts=2016-09-26T13:15:30Z
 kb-status: meter0.ticks=0 meter1.ticks=0 meter2.ticks=0 meter3.ticks=0
 kb-status: meter0.ticks=16 meter1.ticks=0 meter2.ticks=0 meter3.ticks=0
+kb-status: rfidp.token=F1E2D3C4 rfidp.status=removed rfidp.ts=2016-09-26T13:16:15Z
 ```

 ### Serial Interface

-Meter updates are also published on the serial port, in the same message format as the TCP server.
+Meter updates and RFID present and RFID removed eventsare also published on the serial port, in the same message format as the TCP server.
+Currently, temperature reports are only published on the serial port, per the following example:

+...
+THERMO id=1a2b3c4d5e6f7081  temp_c=12.34
+...

 ### Cloud Interface